Cholfen Eye Ointment (Chloramphenicol)

 Who Should Not Take Cholfen Eye Ointment

-Do not use if you are allergic to chloramphenicol or any ingredients listed.
-Do not use in children under 2 years unless directed by a doctor or optometrist.
-Do not use after the expiry date or if packaging is damaged.
+Do not use if you are allergic to chloramphenicol or any of the ingredients.
+Avoid use in children under 2 years unless directed by a doctor.

 Medical Conditions to Discuss